-As young school children we are taught to ask the teacher for help and receive feedback to help us learn.
+As young school children, we are taught to ask the teacher for support and receive feedback to help us learn.
+That feedback was often in the form of a grade that we interpreted as either good or bad.
 As adults, giving feedback to one another can evoke a strong defensive reaction.

 We know this defensive response all-too-well.
-Since we co-facilitate the Power of TED* (*The Empowerment Dynamic) workshops together, after each workshop we debrief, which requires giving feedback to one another.
+Since we co-facilitate the Power of TED* (*The Empowerment Dynamic)® and 3 Vital Questions® workshops together, after each workshop we debrief, which requires giving feedback to one another.

 When one of us says to the other, “May I give you some feedback?” our history is to recoil into a defensive posture.
 Gradually we have learned to practice how to share feedback.
 We have learned that this is an important part of the Persecutor-to-Challenger role shift.

-While we cannot guarantee that our feedback will be received as intended, we want to give feedback that has the highest probability of being useful to others.
-The question “Are you open to feedback?” does not always have to assume that something is wrong.
+While you cannot guarantee that your feedback will be received as intended, as a Challenger you want to give feedback that has the highest probability of being useful to others.
+The question, “Are you open to feedback?” does not always have to trigger the assumption that something is wrong.
 Feedback is also about what went well.
-As a Challenger, developing finely tuned observation skills will help you see what worked, as well as areas for improvement.
+Developing finely tuned observation skills will help you see what worked, as well as areas for improvement.

 One way to do this is to always start with praise and appreciation.
-Genuine praise signals to our brains that we are safe, which allows our defense mechanism to calm.
-It is very important to speak to what you truly appreciate about the person or situation.
-It must be sincere—-and the more specific the better.
+Genuine praise signals to the nervous system of the one you are giving feedback that they are safe, which allows their defense mechanism to relax.
+It is very important to select what you truly appreciate about the person or situation.
+It must be sincere—and the more specific the better.

 Instead of: “You did a good job,” complete the sentence by describing very specifically how and when they did a good job.
-An example might be, “You did a good job today when you included everyone in the conversation.”
+An example might be, “You did a good job on the Zoom call today when you included everyone in the conversation.”
 If appreciative feedback is specific, it increases the probability that the other person will receive it as genuine rather than sandwiched between points for improvement.